c0d3-rev0lut10n/dawn-messageserver/README.md

 ### Send a message

-You can send messages by using the `POST` `/snd/{id}?mdc={mdc}` endpoint.
+You can send messages by using the `POST` `/snd/{id}?mdc={mdc}&referrer={referrer}` endpoint.
 The message detail code is generated client-side and can be chosen arbitrarily.
 The encrypted message is sent in the `POST` request body.
+The **referrer is an optional parameter** that can be read by a client that knows the message detail code.
+It is a hex string with a length of 16.
+Currently, this is used to let the recipient of an init request know which key was used.

 #### Possible responses: